 Uninsured Motorist Bodily Injury (UMBI): What happens when you're injured in an accident but the driver of the other vehicle has no insurance?
 In 2012, 11.5% of Delaware drivers drove uninsured.
 If you have uninsured/underinsured Bodily Injury coverage, your UMBI policy is activated if the other party doesn't carry insurance or only carries a small amount of UMBI.

 Under the Delaware Motorists Protection Act, The First State requires that licensed automobile insurance companies offer Uninsured/Underinsured Motorist Bodily Injury to everyone purchasing insurance.
 The minimum limit is 15/30 but higher amounts can be brought, up to 100/300.

 Collision coverage: One of two physical damage coverages, this coverage pays for damage to your vehicle from a collision with another moving object – usually another vehicle.

 Comprehensive coverage: Did a branch fall off a tree and break your rear window?
 Did a deer damage the front of your car?
-Someone stole items from your car?
+Did someone steal items from your car?
 These are some examples of when comprehensive coverage kicks in.
 Comprehensive covers damages not covered by collision insurance.

 A written certificate stating your vehicle carries a liability policy can serve as proof of financial responsibility (just check that the policy's effective date and the certificate's date match).
 Other than an insurance policy, Delaware will also grant your registration if you have one of the following alternatives: